Charliemowood/atom-guide/README.md

 #### Open Existing Folders from the Command Line Using Atom

-There are two ways to open existing folders (also referred to as directories) from the command line.
+There are two ways to open existing folders from the command line.
+Remember that command line refers to Terminal, so this will need to be open for you to be able to run commands.

 * You can follow the Atom command by the folder you want to open.
 Like running the following command: